Menu Close

 air disc containerVitamix Air Disc

-However, instead of blades, it has an inbuilt spinning disc with holes, which is supposed to pull ingredients down through the holes for aerating and emulsifying them while the harder ingredients like fruits, herbs, and ice are not pureed.
+However, instead of blades, it has an inbuilt spinning disc with holes, which is supposed to pull ingredients down through the holes for aerating and emulsifying them, while the harder ingredients like fruits, herbs, and ice are not pureed.
 The container is designed for Whipping, Emulsifying, Muddling, and Foaming tasks with your Vitamix blender.

 Read More: Vitamix Ascent Series Containers Explained

-Compatibility: The Air Disc Container is compatible with Smart System (A2300, A2500, A3300, A3500, and Venturist V1200) and Classic Series (5200 Standard, Standard programs, Explorian E320, and Explorian E320, 5300, 6300, 6500, Next Generation models – 750, and 7500).
+The Air Disc Container is compatible with Smart System (A2300, A2500, A3300, A3500, and Venturist V1200) and Classic Series (5200 Standard, Standard programs, Explorian E320, and Explorian E320, 5300, 6300, 6500, Next Generation models – 750, and 7500).

 Warning for the Ascent series blenders: Although the Air Disc container looks like a Self-Detect Vitamix Ascent-series jug and is compatible with Ascent machines and works with the Ascent blenders, it is not a self-detect container, so the Ascent programs (such as self-cleaning and others) will not work with this container.